OUR DISASTER PLAN

 Donate online or call to donate (805) 967-5741 x 101 (M-F, 8am-5pm)

-Volunteer opportunities include food sorting and bagging, staffing distribution sites, holding down the fort at the Local Assistance Center, gleaning fresh fruit and vegetables from local orchards and gardens, even writing notes of care and support to those receiving food!
+Volunteer opportunities include food sorting and bagging, staffing distribution sites or event tables, gleaning fresh fruit and vegetables from local orchards and gardens, and more!

 Disaster Relief Overview